Page 6. Hopner, not Hoppner.

 Another prominent family of Lairds were the Dennistouns of Colgrain.
-They owned Camis Eskan House for over five hundred years until selling it in 1836.
+The owned Camis Eskan House were over 500 years until selling it in 1836.

-Page 37, [Add to caption] At the same time a grateful public also presented him with a handsome set of silverware and a list of all the donors; these were gifted to Helensburgh Heritage Trust in 2005.
+Page 37.
+[Add to caption] At the same time a grateful public also presented him with a handsome set of silverware along with a list of all the donors; these were gifted to Helensburgh Heritage Trust in 2005.
 He was also given a copy of the portrait.

 Page 39, end of para 5. [add] At the same time Colgrain acquired its own Community Council.